-Fuel injection system is used to inject the fuel in a combustion chamber of an internal combustion engine.
+A fuel injection system is used to inject the fuel into a combustion chamber of an internal combustion engine.

-All diesel engines used fuel injection system but in a petrol engine, it is replaced by the carburettor.
+All diesel engines used a fuel injection system but in a petrol engine, it is replaced by the carburetor.

-Various types of fuel injection system can be used in automobile engineering.
+Various types of fuel injection systems can be used in automobile engineering.

-Some of them are continuous injection, direct injection, single point injection, and multi-point injection etc.
+Some of them are continuous injection, direct injection, single-point injection, multi-point injection, etc.

 Out of these fuel injection systems, Mico fuel Injection System is widely used in automotive engines.